sfegan/dft_simd/README.md

 Added test of 1024 point codelet with AVX2 and AVX512.
-The codelet is much more complex than the 60 point case tested originally, taking significantly longer to generate using the CAML codelet generator (which must only be done once), and to compile.
+The codelet is much more complex than the 60 point case tested originally, taking significantly longer to generate using the CAML codelet generator (which need only be done once), and to compile.
 In my test it runs more than twice as fast as using the FFTW API.

-Run times on AMD EPYC 9474F 48-Core processor
+The results of the various test cases run on an AMD EPYC 9474F 48-Core processor are given below.
+In the 60-sample case the AVX2 codelet runs ten times faster than using the FFW API.
+For the 1024-sample case the AVX2 codelet is about 1.6 times faster than the API, while the AVX512 case is 2.3 times faster.

 | Test case                       | 60 sample AVX2  | 1024 sample AVX2 | 1024 sample AVX512 |
 | ------------------------------- | --------------- | ---------------- | ------------------ |